Jimmy-Thompson/XML_Posts/replit.md

 None documented yet.

 ## Notes
-- The database is pre-populated with 1,186 job listings
+- The database is pre-populated with 1,186 scraped job listings
 - PostHog analytics is configured with project API key
 - File uploads are stored in `uploads/certifications/` directory
 - Maximum file upload size is 10MB per file
+- User-submitted jobs are visible for 24 hours, then automatically hidden (not deleted)
+- Job posting flow: Form → Validation → Insert with `submitted_at = NOW()` → Success modal preview